Grand-Pré National Historic Site: Colonial Wars

 Father Le Loutre's War began with the establishment of Halifax, which became the new capital for the colony in 1749.
 The British established Fort Vieux Logis at Grand Pre, which a Mi'kmaq and Acadian militia attacked in the Siege of Grand Pre.

 During the French and Indian War, the British sought to neutralize any military threat Acadians might have posed and to interrupt the vital supply lines Acadians provided to Louisbourg and the Mi'kmaq by deporting Acadians from Acadia.

 After the Battle of Fort Beauséjour, the British began the removal of the Acadians.
 During the Bay of Fundy Campaign (1755), Lieutenant Colonel John Winslow arrived in Grand-Pré with troops on August 19, 1755 and took up headquarters in the church.
 Winslow also built a palisade, which was recently uncovered through archeological research.
 The men and boys of the area were ordered into the church on September 5.
 Winslow informed them that all but their personal goods were to be forfeited to the Crown and that they and their families were to be deported as soon as ships arrived to take them away.
 (At exactly the same time, the Acadians in the neighbouring village of Pisiguit were informed of the same declaration at Fort Edward.)

 Some Acadians escaped the deportation and continued their armed resistance against the British throughout the expulsion campaigns.
 Before the first year was over, however, more than 6,000 Acadians were deported from the Bay of Fundy region.
 Many villages were burned to the ground to ensure the Acadians would not be able to return.
 Thousands more would be deported in the second wave of the Expulsion of the Acadians, which involved the deportation of the Acadians from Cape Breton and Prince Edward Island (1758).
 The deportation continued until England and France made peace in 1763.
 In all, 12,000 Acadians were deported.
 Many Acadians died from drowning, starvation, imprisonment, and exposure.

 Evangeline

 When the poem, Evangeline, by Henry Wadsworth Longfellow was published in the United States in 1847, the story of the Deportation and le Grand Dérangement, the great uprooting, was told to the English-speaking world.
 Grand-Pré, forgotten for almost a century, became popular for American tourists who wanted to visit the birthplace of the poem's heroine, Evangeline.
 But nothing remained of the original village except the dykelands and a row of old willows.
 There is a bust of Henry W. Longfellow on site by Sir Thomas Brock.

-In 2018, Canadian historian and novelist A. J. B. Johnston published a YA novel entitled The Hat, inspired by what happened at Grand-Pré in 1755.
-There is no reference to Evangeline in the novel.
-The focus instead is on two fictional characters, 14-year old Marie and 10-year old Charles.